michee/telespark/README.md

 * cells per site.
 * frequency bands per site.

 ## HowTo configure and run

-The job is run by
+The job is run by:
 ```
 sbt run
 ```
 see **run_locally.sh** for an example.

-The job is configured with via environment variables.
+The job is configured with via environment variables:

-current variables:

 - **SPARK_HOME**
 - **SPARK_MASTER** - _url to spark master eg: "local[*]" or "spark://localhost:7077"_